O Lord, how many are your works! In wisdom, you have made them all. The earth is full of your riches. Psalm 104:24

 Defeat of the Benjamites

-24 The Israelites came near against the descendants of Benjamin the second day.
-25 Benjamin went out against them out of Gibeah the second day, and destroyed down to the ground of the Israelites again 18,000 men.
+24 The Israelites came near against the Benjaminites the second day.
+25 Benjamin went out against them out of Gibeah the second day and destroyed down to the ground of the Israelites again 18,000 men.
 All these drew the sword.

 29 Israel set ambushes all around Gibeah.
-30 The Israelites went up against the descendants of Benjamin on the third day, and set themselves in array against Gibeah, as at other times.
-31 The descendants of Benjamin went out against the people, and were drawn away from the city; and they began to strike and kill some of the people as at other times, in the highways, one of which one goes up to Bethel and the other to Gibeah, in the field, about 30 men of Israel.
+30 The Israelites went up against the Benjaminites on the third day and set themselves in battle formation against Gibeah, as at other times.
+31 The Benjaminites went out against the people and were drawn away from the city, and they began to strike and kill some of the people as at other times, in the highways, one of which one goes up to Bethel and the other to Gibeah, in the field, about 30 men of Israel.

-32 The descendants of Benjamin said, “They are struck down before us, as at the first.”
-But the Israelites said, “Let’s flee, and draw them away from the city to the highways.”
+32 The Benjaminites said, “They are struck down before us, like the first time.”
+But the Israelites said, “Let’s flee and draw them away from the city to the highways.”

 33 All the men of Israel rose up out of their place and set themselves in array at Baal Tamar.
-Then the ambushers of Israel broke out of their place, out of Maareh Geba.
-34 Ten thousand chosen men out of all Israel came over against Gibeah, and the battle was severe; but they did not know that disaster was close to them.
-35 The Lord struck Benjamin before Israel; and the Israelites destroyed of 25,100 Benjamite swordsmen that day.
+Then the Israelites in ambush broke out of their place, from Maareh Geba.
+34 Ten thousand chosen men out of all Israel came over against Gibeah, and the battle was severe, but they did not know that disaster was close to them.
+35 The Lord struck Benjamin before Israel, and the Israelites destroyed of 25,100 Benjaminite swordsmen that day.

-36 So the descendants of Benjamin saw that they were struck, for the men of Israel yielded to Benjamin because they trusted the ambushers whom they had set against Gibeah.
+36 So the Benjaminites saw that they were struck, for the men of Israel yielded to Benjamin because they trusted the Israelites in ambush whom they had set against Gibeah.

-37 The ambushers hurried, and rushed on Gibeah; then the ambushers spread out, and struck all the city with the edge of the sword.
-38 Now the appointed sign between the men of Israel and the ambushers was that they should make a great cloud of smoke rise up out of the city.
-39 The men of Israel turned in the battle, and Benjamin began to strike and kill of the men of Israel about 30 people; for they said, “Surely they are struck down before us, as in the first battle.”
+37 The Israelites in ambush hurried and rushed on Gibeah, then the Israelites in ambush spread out and struck the entire city with the edge of the sword.
+38 Now the appointed sign between the men of Israel and the Israelites in ambush was that they should make a great cloud of smoke rise up out of the city.
+39 The men of Israel turned in the battle, and Benjamin began to strike and kill of the men of Israel–about 30 people.
+For they said, “Surely they are struck down before us, like the first battle.”

-40 But when the cloud began to arise up out of the city in a pillar of smoke, the Benjamites looked behind them; and the whole city went up in smoke to the sky.
-41 The men of Israel turned, and the men of Benjamin were dismayed; for they saw that disaster had come on them.
-42 Therefore they turned their backs before the men of Israel to the way of the wilderness, but the battle followed hard after them; and those who came out of the cities destroyed them in the midst of it.
-43 They surrounded the Benjamites, chased them, and trod them down at their resting place, as far as near Gibeah toward the sunrise.
-44 Eighteen thousand men of Benjamin fell; all these were men of valor.
+40 But when the cloud began to rise up out of the city in a pillar of smoke, the Benjaminites looked behind them, and the whole city went up in smoke to the sky.
+41 The men of Israel turned, and the men of Benjamin were dismayed, for they saw that disaster had come on them.
+42 Therefore they turned their backs before the men of Israel to the way of the wilderness, but the battle followed hard after them, and those who came out of the cities destroyed them in the midst of it.
+43 They surrounded the Benjaminites, chased them, and trod them down at their resting place, as far as near Gibeah toward the sunrise.
+44 Eighteen thousand men of Benjamin fell.
+All them were warriors.
 45 They turned and fled toward the wilderness to the rock of Rimmon.
-They killed 5,000 of them in the highways, and followed hard after them to Gidom, and struck down 2,000 more of them.
+They killed 5,000 of them in the highways and followed hard after them to Gidom and struck down 2,000 more of them.

-46 So that all who fell that day of Benjamin were 25,000 men who drew the sword.
-All these were men of valor.
-47 But 600 men turned and fled toward the wilderness to the rock of Rimmon, and stayed in the rock of Rimmon four months.
-48 The men of Israel turned again on the descendants of Benjamin, and struck them with the edge of the sword—including the entire city, the livestock, and all that they found.
+46 So all who fell that day of Benjamin were 25,000 men who drew the sword.
+All these were warriors.
+47 But 600 men turned and fled toward the wilderness to the rock of Rimmon and stayed in the rock of Rimmon for four months.
+48 The men of Israel turned again on the Benjaminites and struck them with the edge of the sword—including the entire city, the livestock, and all that they found.
 Moreover they set all the cities which they found on fire.

 John’s Testimony Concerning Jesus